esphome/esphome-docs/components/binary_sensor/lvgl.rst

     :description: Instructions for setting up an LVGL widget binary sensor.
     :image: ../images/lvgl_c_bns.png

-The ``lvgl`` binary sensor platform creates a binary sensor from a LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.
+The ``lvgl`` binary sensor platform creates a binary sensor from an LVGL widget and requires :ref:`LVGL <lvgl-main>` to be configured.

 Supported widget is :ref:`lvgl-wgt-btn`.
 A single binary sensor supports